 That means the freelance community will grow by 15% in the next 5 years.
 Upwork and Freelancers Union published a survey called Freelancing in America 2017; results show “the majority of the U.S. workforce will be freelance (by 2027).”

 A recent survey of business leaders at the Global Leadership Summit in London found that 34% said more than half their company’s full-time workforce would be working remotely by 2020.”

 Ready to learn more?

 Join Women Work Remote for information and motivation to become part of the independent workforce now.
-Why wait until 2020?
+Why wait?

 Share your experiences whether you’re an established freelancer or transitioning to become one.
 What are your challenges?
 What are your sources of inspiration?